heavy-duty/platform/apps/DRILL.INSTALLATION.md

 Now with this new Web Client URL, you have to update the _WEB_CLIENT_URL_ environment variable of the Gateway vercel app.

 Bear with me, we're almost finished.
-Go to your Github Settings and update the GithubApp to have the Callback URL point to _< Web CLient URL >/login_.
+Go to your Github Settings and update the GithubApp to have the Callback URL point to _< Web CLient URL >/login_ (as we did with the _Webhook URL_ in early steps).
 After this, you need to redeploy your Vercel Gateway app.

 In the web client, look for the environment.production.ts file and update the redirectURL value with _< Web CLient URL >/login_ and, again, you know it, redeploy it.